bitovi/bitops/docs/plugins.md

 # Plugins
+Deployment tools that BitOps can use at deploy time are called Plugins.

+A BitOps plugin is a repository with files that tell BitOps how the tool dependencies are installed into a BitOps image and how BitOps can use the tool at deploy time.

+You can create your own BitOps image to customize runtime behavior by installing your own plugins.

+> Check out the [bitops-plugins](https://github.com/bitops-plugins) org in GitHub to see available plugins!

+## Pre-Built Images

-BitOps' default image called `Omnibus` contains BitOps base along with pre-installed plugins:
+BitOps' default image contains BitOps base along with the following pre-installed plugins:
 * [bitops-terraform-plugin](https://github.com/bitops-plugins/terraform)
 * [bitops-ansible-plugin](https://github.com/bitops-plugins/ansible)
 * [bitops-cloudformation-plugin](https://github.com/bitops-plugins/cloudformation)
 * [bitops-helm-plugin](https://github.com/bitops-plugins/helm)

-You can create your own BitOps image to customize runtime behavior by installing your own plugins
+> See [prebuilt-config](../prebuilt-config) to see other available pre-built images.

 ## Creating your own BitOps
 To create your own BitOps, you will need two files;
-* **[bitops.configuration.yaml](../bitops.config.yaml)**: Contains configuration attributes that will modify how BitOps behaves
+* **[bitops.config.yaml](../bitops.config.yaml)**: Contains configuration attributes that will modify how BitOps behaves
-* **[Dockerfile.local](../prebuilt-config/dockerfile.template)**: Needs to source bitops as the base image
+* **[Dockerfile](../prebuilt-config/dockerfile.template)**: Needs to use the BitOps base image in the `FROM` directive

 ### bitops.config.yaml